SwissLife-OSS/squadron-docs/docs/compose.md

 ## Compose exports

-Every container that is built with squadron compose exports the following variables:
+Every container that is built with Squadron compose exports the following variables:

 `HTTPURL` --> The Url to access the container from the host </br>
+`HTTPSURL` --> Same as the first export, but HTTPS </br>
 `HTTPURL_INTERNAL` --> The Url to access the container from inside a docker network (see topic: _Access inbetween resources_)

+`HTTPURL` might look something like 'http://localhost:9090' in the upper example, while `HTTPURL_INTERNAL` will look more like 'http://squa_graphql_637327357326593912_a46d83475baadabd9938a281bc:80', which allows access from inside a docker network.

 Those exports are useful for usage in `addLink(...)`, in this way you can connect your containers with each other.